renosuprastiyo/pobi-powerbi-userinterface/Prerequisite.md

 # Setup LDAP Server

-We will be using docker for this so ensure you have installed docker desktop from https://www.docker.com/ and run the installer
+We will be using docker for this so make sure you have downloaded docker desktop from https://www.docker.com/ and run the installer
 1. Create docker network

 docker network create --subnet=192.20.0.0/16 pobinet